jeneesmith1/Udacity-Data-Structures/P0/runtime.txt

 ## Task 1

-For Task 1, I used multiple nested for loops to identify different telephone numbers in the phone records and to check for certain conditions.
+For Task 1, I used two for loops to add the unique numbers to their respective sets.

-The efficiency/Big O for this is 0(n^2), which isn't ideal.
+The worst-case complexity for this algorithm would be O(n) because of the for loops and adding elements with a set.

-While working on this task, I considered several different ways to correctly identify a phone number based on different criteria -- we were given several different parameters to consider, such as mobile numbers, telemarketer numbers, and landlines.
+The reason for that is that since sets have no duplicates, adding a new element to a set requires a check to see if the element is already contained within the set.

-I found this task challenging as I practiced clarifying requirements and decomposing the function.
+This will grow proportionally as new items are added to the set.

 ## Task 2